Picture of Rachel T. Kubanda

 • Representation of a welding and specialty gas provider as a Chapter 11 debtor in the Western District of Texas and assisted in the preparation and drafting of the proposed Chapter 11 plan of reorganization and disclosure statement.

-• Representation of a petroleum exporting company as a Chapter 7 debtor in the Southern District of Texas, and prepared all related pleadings.
+• Representation of a petroleum exporting company as a Chapter 7 debtor in the Southern District of Texas and prepared all related pleadings.

-• Representation of the managing company of a US-based energy company, involved in an involuntary Chapter 11 bankruptcy case in the Southern District of Texas.
+• Representation of the managing company of a U.S.-based energy company involved in an involuntary Chapter 11 bankruptcy case in the Southern District of Texas.

-• Representation of a regional bank in a bankruptcy proceeding involving E&P company with assets in the Eagle Ford Shale Play and southern Oklahoma.
+• Representation of a regional bank in a bankruptcy proceeding involving an E&P company with assets in the Eagle Ford Shale Play and southern Oklahoma.

-• Representation of an aircraft lessor in a bankruptcy proceeding involving transportation company servicing the energy and healthcare industries.
+• Representation of an aircraft lessor in a bankruptcy proceeding involving a transportation company servicing the energy and healthcare industries.

-• Representation of a major oil company in negotiating a global settlement, which dismissed a $20 million Adversary Proceeding against the company with prejudice.
+• Representation of a major oil company in negotiating a global settlement, which dismissed a $20 million adversary proceeding against the company with prejudice.

 • Representation of a Chapter 7 debtor in the Southern District of Texas and prepared the bankruptcy petition and all related pleadings.

-• Representation of a manufacturer of oil and gas valves in two separate Adversary Proceedings, and successfully negotiated settlements that dismissed both proceedings with prejudice.
+• Representation of a manufacturer of oil and gas valves in two separate adversary proceedings and successfully negotiated settlements that dismissed both proceedings with prejudice.

-• Representation of a landlord group in a bankruptcy proceeding involving a large chain of family oriented restaurants.
+• Representation of a landlord group in a bankruptcy proceeding involving a large chain of family-oriented restaurants.

 EDUCATION & CREDENTIALS

-• South Texas College of Law, J.D., 2014, magna cum laude, with High Honors
+• South Texas College of Law, J.D., magna cum laude, 2014

-• John Carroll University, B.S., Economics, 2011, minor in History
+• John Carroll University, B.S., Economics, 2011

 RECOGNITION

-• The Best Lawyers in America, Ones to Watch, 2022-2024
+• “Ones to Watch,” The Best Lawyers in America, 2022-2025

-• Texas Super Lawyers, Rising Stars, 2020, 2022-2023
+• “Super Lawyers,” Texas Super Lawyers, 2022-2024

 BAR ADMISSIONS